MarkusR1805/promptgenerator/README.md

 <p align="center">
   <img src="https://der-zerfleischer.de/images/github/pg1.jpeg" />
 </p>
-<h2>This program now has a GUI with a button for the clipboard.</h2>
+## This program now has a GUI with a button for the clipboard.

 Install Ollama
 <http://ollama.com>